eclipse/kuksa.val/doc/server-vs-broker.md

 Last updated: October 2022 <br>
 The server will still be available for those who want to use the VISS.
 The broker and the server will support one unified gRPC API.
+The broker will be extended to support the kuksa.val server security model.